 Emi: I am a big fan of the beach so having a beachfront property like Inasia is perfect for me.
 Laying around reading a book and having the sea in front of you is just the best.

 You heard the pros, folks!
-Though things in some parts of the world remain difficult, being able to go back to almost normal is not impossible.
-It gives us hope to know that when managed properly and with the full cooperation of everyone, we can all bounce back like Thailand and get to travel once again.
+While some things remain difficult, being able to go back to almost normal is not impossible.
+It gives us hope to know that when managed properly and with full cooperation, travel can bounce back.